Paleolithic Bone Jewelry Tells A Remarkable Story Of Prehistoric People Living 31,000 Years Ago

 A team of archaeologists led by MSU’s Vladislav Zhitenev have discovered bone jewelry from the Sungir Upper Paleolithic site in Russia which dates back from 29,000 to 31,000 years ago and tells the story of a vibrant group of prehistoric people once living in the area.
 This location is a very special one and has been found to yield some of the very oldest records of Homo sapiens dwelling in the region of Europe.

-The bone jewelry that was found is believed to have served more than purpose.
+The bone jewelry that was found is believed to have served more than one purpose.
 On one hand, quite a lot of the jewelry was constructed with purposes of burial in mind.
 Yet other jewelry was also created to adorn these prehistoric people in decorative fashion while going about their daily lives.

 Archaeologists have discovered that this particular type of Paleolithic bone jewelry found at Sungir had taken its influence from popular jewelry at the time being worn in other parts of Russia as well as various areas of Europe, according to Eureka Alert.